 - Use the off switch.
 When you leave a room, be sure to turn off the lights and fans.
 Ceiling fans do a terrific job of giving us some relief in a warm room, but they don’t actually cool the air.
 Leaving fans on in empty rooms is a complete waste of energy.
 (It may be a good idea to call a qualified electrician if you think your power is off, but you're still using energy.)

 - Conserve water.
 Our electricity bill isn’t the only utility expense that increases in the summer; our water bills also tend to soar.
 Use your lawn sprinklers between 4 am and 10 am when the water’s less likely to evaporate.
 Also ,conserve water inside by using low-flow showerheads and/or taking shorter showers.
 (You could probably kill two birds with one stone and bathe in your Rain Train, but we’re guessing your HOA would frown on that.)
+Also, if you suspect you have a water leak, we always recommend this Tulsa plumber: Wooten Plumbing.

 - Get an HVAC check-up.
 An HVAC professional can check for system inefficiencies and conduct preventive maintenance that will, in the long run, save you money.